Join the team

 • A technology enabler based on the IEC 61499 standard which defines how to design distributed applications using “plug and produce” software components which are independent from the hardware on which they execute.

-• A community of automation users, technology vendors and universities organized around an independent non-profit association: UniversalAutomation.org.
+• A community of automation users, technology vendors and academics organized around an independent non-profit association: UniversalAutomation.org.

 UniversalAutomation.org is open to new members willing to change the game of automation.